fixedtire/shell_cheatsheets/README.md

 edit commands
 ```

-## How to edit contents of a cheat sheet?
+## :pencil2:How to edit contents of a cheat sheet?

 **By command:**
 To edit type following command into console